nimakaviani/s3-copy-controller/README.md

       key: aws.creds
 ```

-Submitting the following resource to your Kubenretes cluster should result in an
+Submitting the following resource to your Kubernetes cluster should result in an
-object getting created under `s3://some-bucket/scripts/data.txt`, with its
+object getting created under `s3://<YourBucketName>/<S3 Prefix>/<filename>.txt`, with its
 content coming from `Spec.Source.Data` in your `sample` Object above.

 ## Development